ShoaibSikander/Windows_CMD_CopyFiles/README.md

 --> extract directory structure of the destination path (remove the filename from destination path) --> Create the destination path if it does not exist --> Copy file from source to destination

+Output of the script is written into a logfile.